survivejs/webpack-book/manuscript/styling/03_autoprefixing.md

 ## Conclusion

-Autoprefixing is a handy technique as it decreases the amount of work needed while crafting CSS.
+Autoprefixing is a convenient technique as it decreases the amount of work needed while crafting CSS.
 You can maintain minimum browser requirements within a *browserslist* file.
 The tooling can then use that information to generate optimal output.